 - Ensure that you plant the Kumato seeds between 18 and 36 inches from one another so that they will have enough space when you are watering them and that they will not vigorously compete for resources like water, nutrients, and light.
 If you are planting them in a hot environment, the seeds should be planted between 9 and 18 inches from one another so that they can shade one another when they reach maturity for their fruits to be protected from direct sunburn.

-- Kumato tomatoes quickly germinate between 5 and 10 days and you should mulch to control weeds as well as erosion after two weeks that you have planted it.
+- Kumato tomatoes quickly germinate between 5 and 10 days and you should mulch to control weeds as well as erosion after two weeks that you have planted them.

 You will realize that it is quite easy to grow Kumato tomatoes, but you must know all the techniques involved.